NOTE: I wrote this page in 2014. Here are some updates in 2023:

 - They have an extra output jack that is not an independent output: it mirrors the 1/2 outputs.
 (It’s labeled “line out” on the Sabrent and has a headphone symbol on the Diamond).

 - All outputs comfortably drive a variety of headphones.
 If you can live without analog volume control then there’s no need for a headphone amp in most situations.
+(I have used this to drive 4 pairs of headphones, each with their own mix.
+It worked great.)

 - I tried connecting 2 interfaces simultaneously.
 They both showed up in AMS with the same name.
 I combined them into an aggregate device and selected it in Reaper, but playback stopped as soon as it started.
 It seems like it doesn’t work.
 I haven’t gotten any farther than that.